szwacz/sputnik/test-feeds/README.md

-Special feeds to testing different things (hosted on http://sputnik.szwacz.com).
+Special feeds to test different things (those files are mirrored to http://sputnik.szwacz.com).